castlegateit/mercury/README.md

 #### Classes

 PHP classes should be saved as separate files in the `classes` directory and should follow the [PHP-FIG](https://www.php-fig.org/) standards.
-The classes defined in this directory are autoloaded by Composer in the `Castlegate\Mercury` namespace.
+The classes defined in this directory are autoloaded by Composer in the `Castlegate\Mercury\Theme` namespace.

 #### Functions

 PHP function should be saved in the `functions.php` file.
-These functions will also be autoloaded by Composer in the `Castlegate\Mercury` namespace.
+These functions will also be autoloaded by Composer in the `Castlegate\Mercury\Theme` namespace.

 #### Composer